 In addition to their regular teaching assignments, 14 faculty members have assumed responsibility for various student programs falling under the "diversity" umbrella.
 This involves working with specific student interest groups and helping those groups develop assembly presentations and symposiums which benefit the entire community.
 These faculty members also contribute to the local and national dialogue.

 Burroughs provides — and requires — ongoing in-house diversity and cultural competency training for our faculty-at-large.
 Since 1999, local, regional and national experts have led workshops on campus for our faculty, and, when possible, for others in the St. Louis community.

 Board of Trustees

-The Board established a Committee on Diversity in 1998, again signaling from the highest level that diversity efforts would not be left to chance.
-The committee has been resolute in ensuring that our work around “diversity and inclusivity” is a far broader endeavor, the benefits and responsibilities of which extend to students, parents, alumni, faculty and staff.
+The Board established a committee on diversity in 1998, again signaling from the highest level that diversity efforts would not be left to chance.
+The committee has been resolute in ensuring that our work around diversity, equity and inclusivity is a far broader endeavor, the benefits and responsibilities of which extend to students, parents, alumni, faculty and staff.